I’ve read several librarian memoirs. For the most part, they didn’t capture my profession as I experience it.

-Check the WRL catalogue for The System
+Check the WRL catalog for The World’s Strongest Librarian

 Read Full Post »